castelao/CoTeDe/docs/source/tests.rst

 *************************

 These are the tests available, and can be explicity accessed at cotede.qctests.
-Most of them simply reproduce the procedure recommended by GTSPP, EuroGOOS, IMOS and others.
+Most of them simply reproduce the procedure recommended by GTSPP, EuroGOOS, IMOS, ARGO and others.

 Flag table